fathihamdan/ADAPT-Agent/README.md

 ## Airline Disruption Analysis &amp; Prevention Technology
 An Agentic AI-Powered system

-Self-connect trips — flight A on one airline, flight B on a different one, sold as a single journey by a 3rd-party ticket dealer — are a liability nobody but the dealer is watching.
+Self-connect trips — flight A on one airline, flight B on a different one, sold as a single journey by a 3rd-party ticket dealer.
 Neither airline protects that connection if flight A runs late; they don't even know the other flight exists.
 ADAPT-Agent (Airline Disruption Analysis & Prevention Technology) is an agentic AI tool for that dealer's **ops desk**: it watches every customer's self-connect booking, explains what's going wrong in plain English, predicts the real probability of a missed connection, and finds a rerouting option before the customer ever reaches the gate.

 ## How ADAPT Revolutionizes Disruption Ops:
 ADAPT offers an end-to-end autonomous disruption management experience through its intelligent features and automated actions: